Da1vin/Save-the-world-1/README.md

 9. explain the term encapsulation, inheritance and polymorphism
 10. Write a class Bankaccount with the constructor method with getters and setters with deposit and withdraw method
 11. Create a child class saving account from the Bank account that inherit its method and attribute
-12. implement linear search and binary search
+12. implement linear search and binary search, describe the algorithm
-13. implement bubble sort
+13. implement bubble sort, describe the algorithm
-14. implement insertion sort
+14. implement insertion sort, describe the algorithm
-15. implement quick sort
+15. implement quick sort, describe the algorithm
-16. implement merge sort
+16. implement merge sort, describe the algorithm
-17. implement linked list with node class and linkedlist class In the linkedlist class, implement function, insert head, insert tail, delete head delete tail
+17. implement linked list with node class and linkedlist class and explain what is node class used for In the linkedlist class, implement function, insert head, insert tail, delete head delete tail
-18. implement stack and queue classes
+18. implement stack and queue classes explain what is meant by FIFO LIFO